 Be aware that stolen vehicles are sometimes sold privately.
 If you inadvertently purchase one, authorities could confiscate it and you may have to face police questioning or worse — conviction for stolen property.

 Transferring the title or ownership of a vehicle is straightforward.
 If you are purchasing from a car dealership, transfer documents will be handled for you.
-In a private purchase, the buyer and seller must go to an insurance company to arrange the transfer, the insurance, payment of the provincial tax, where applicable, and pickup of a new licence plate.
+In a private purchase, the buyer and seller must go to an insurance company to arrange the transfer, the insurance, payment of the provincial tax, where applicable, and pickup of a new license plate.

 I drove in my homeland for 24 years and yet I still flunked the knowledge test and barely passed the road test here, so I’d recommend studying for your test and taking some driving lessons again.
 It will make the process easier.

-Also, you must be at least 16 years old before you can be tested for a driver’s licence in Canada.
+Also, you must be at least 16 years old before you can be tested for a driver’s license in Canada.
 Some provinces have a graduated licensing system whereby young drivers can be restricted to driving only in daylight hours during their probation period.